soffes/blog/published/2007-09-27-iphone-update-1-1-1-and-installer-app/iphone-update-1-1-1-and-installer-app.markdown

 ---
-title: iPhone Update 1.1.1 and Installer.app
+tags:
-categories: jailbreak
+- jailbreak
 ---

+# iPhone Update 1.1.1 and Installer.app

 I, like many others I waited in line on June 29, 2007 for the Apple iPhone.
 As you all know, I'm a coder.
 I like like to tinker with stuff and see how it works.
 I had apps on my phone long before [Null River](http://web.archive.org/web/20071014203346/http://nullriver.com/) released their [installer.app](http://web.archive.org/web/20071014203346/http://iphone.nullriver.com/).
 I was using jailbreak, iphoneinterface, and other random tools from the iphone-dev-team.